 Victoria's first ever inner urban community battery

 Melbourne’s first community-owned neighbourhood battery in Fitzroy North was unveiled on 5 June 2022.
-The battery project was delivered through the Neighbourhood Battery Initiative.
+The battery project was delivered through the NBI.
 The battery will soak up excess rooftop solar and supply surrounding homes with local renewable energy.

 The Yarra Energy Foundation received $800,000 from the Neighbourhood Battery Initiative for the 110kW/284kWh battery system.
 The battery has been decorated by a mural entitled 'Set the controls to harness the sun' by artist Hayden Dewar.